Why go by campervan | motorhome?

 Freedom to decide where and when to stop – freedom to stay an extra night or two in a favourite spot – freedom to take a rest break with everything you need a couple of steps away – freedom to make and change your travelling plans any time you wish.

-Cruisin’ Tasmania campervan rentals gives you all the fun and freedom of the open road.
+Cruisin’ Motorhomes rentals gives you all the fun and freedom of the open road.
 You’ll travel in a top-quality, late-model vehicle, superbly maintained and fully-equipped with every facility to ensure a relaxing and comfortable trip.
 Our fleet includes late-model Mercedes, Iveco’s, Mazda’s and Toyotas, ranging from comfortable campervans for two people up to six-berth luxury motorhomes.

 North, south, east and west – Tasmania’s open roads are waiting.
 From the sunny beaches of the East Coast to Hobart’s bright, colourful Salamanca Market, from West Coast wilderness to the orchards, vineyards, forests and waterways of the Huon Valley, from Port Arthur’s convict ruins to the alpine scenery of Cradle Mountain, there are sights, surprises and discoveries at every stage of your Tasmanian journey.